USU First Look: campaign graphics analysis - Honi Soit

 Alexander Poirier – Progress with Poirier

-Alexander has yet to launch his campaign.
+Alexander Poirier has yet to launch his campaign.
 ‘Progress with Poirier’ currently exists in the form of a blank Facebook page with 5 likes, and an Insta with 3 followers.
 This lends credibility to his claim of not being a Student Unity candidate, as they would never let this happen.
-Alex will be running on Maroon.
+Poirier will be running on Maroon.

+Note: Since publication, Poirier has since launched his campaign.
+It gives Renaissance Fair.

 K Philips – K for Clubs

-K is running on ‘K for Clubs’ – but you wouldn’t be blamed for not knowing.
-Despite uploading a profile picture on Saturday, K only launched their page on Sunday afternoon, 40 hours after online campaigning opened.
+K Philips is running on ‘K for Clubs’ – but you wouldn’t be blamed for not knowing.
+Despite uploading a profile picture on Saturday, Philips only launched their page on Sunday afternoon, 40 hours after online campaigning opened.
 There is as of yet no sign of an Instagram page.
 Again, where is the grind?

-K has utilised a pastel yellow campaign colour and a glowing neon effect for their initial branding – watch out Switch, lest you lose your coveted monopoly on the colour.
+Philips has utilised a pastel yellow campaign colour and a glowing neon effect for their initial branding – watch out Switch, lest you lose your coveted monopoly on the colour.
 The feature of pixel art hearts on their profile picture is hopefully a tease for a pixel art campaign, which would certainly be a unique style for a Stupol campaign.
 If there are more profile pictures to come, the campaign should work on their kerning (the deliberate spacing between letters)

-Whilst K clearly has a wealth of C&S experience and likeable club-related policies, getting on board has required, at least up until now, campaigning to people beyond your own Facebook friends.
+Whilst Philips clearly has a wealth of C&S experience and likeable club-related policies, getting on board has required, at least up until now, campaigning to people beyond your own Facebook friends.

 Madhullikaa Singh – Madhu for You

-Madullikaa is running with a primarily black colour palette, featuring light lilac text – directly reminiscent of 2021’s ‘Trust in Telita’.
+Madullikaa Singh is running with a primarily black colour palette, featuring light lilac text – directly reminiscent of 2021’s ‘Trust in Telita’.
 It seems that Switch is hoping to make a tradition out of their dual candidate strategy.
 A welcome addition to her branding is an iridescent graphic, an eye-catching and unique variation that’s sure to pop on social media feeds.

 Distinctive, clean and historically vote-winning, a black design is sure to stand out on Eastern Ave during in-person campaigning.
-Madullikaa’s campaign has also launched with a photoshoot, with professional-quality photos across her social media – a level of marketing organisation that is to be expected of a former SUDS executive.
+Singh’s campaign has also launched with a photoshoot, with professional-quality photos across her social media – a level of marketing organisation that is to be expected of a former SUDS executive.

-On Sunday evening, Madhullikaa uploaded an impressive campaign video full of graphics, movement, and policy.
+On Sunday evening, Singh uploaded an impressive campaign video full of graphics, movement, and policy.
 Can the videographer and editor please report to the Honi Soit office post-haste.

 Naz Sharifi – Naz is Needed

-Masters of branding, Naz’s campaign has kept its supporters on their toes by employing three distinctly different graphics and fonts across a single Facebook page.
+Masters of branding, Naz Sharifi’s campaign has kept its supporters on their toes by employing three distinctly different graphics and fonts across a single Facebook page.
 Her Instagram page is similarly confused, a unique blend of off-centre graphics (not in a cute asymmetrical way) and various colours – light/dark blues, yellow drop-shadow, purple shapes, and black and white speech bubbles.
-If any of Naz’s graphic design team is reading this: you clearly disagree on graphics… but the square speech bubble is your best option.
+If any of Sharifi’s graphic design team is reading this: you clearly disagree on graphics… but the square speech bubble is your best option.

 With a wealth of SULS support behind her, it is impressive that not a single law student proofread the Instagram handle closely enough to see the two words formed by ‘@nazisneeded’ – rectified on Sunday afternoon by adding full stops to the username.
 A search for the candidate’s TikTok only leads to a redirect from Tiktok itself to the World Jewish Council’s page for facts about the Holocaust.
 This sort of oversight shows, if nothing else, a sincere lack of planning.
-At least Naz’s team should have no shortage of graphics to choose from for a rebrand.
+At least Sharifi’s team should have no shortage of graphics to choose from for a rebrand.

 Nicholas Dower – Dower Power